QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 #. the different states that those choices will lead to in next period (in this case, either employment or unemployment)

-To weigh these two aspects of the decision problem, we need to assign *values* to states
+To weigh these two aspects of the decision problem, we need to assign *values* to states.

-To this end, let :math:`v^*(w)` be the total lifetime *value* accruing to an unemployed worker who enters the current period unemployed but with wage offer :math:`w` in hand
+To this end, let :math:`v^*(w)` be the total lifetime *value* accruing to an unemployed worker who enters the current period unemployed but with wage offer :math:`w` in hand.

-More precisely, :math:`v^*(w)` denotes the value of the objective function :eq:`objective` when an agent in this situation makes *optimal* decisions now and at all future points in time
+More precisely, :math:`v^*(w)` denotes the value of the objective function :eq:`objective` when an agent in this situation makes *optimal* decisions now and at all future points in time.

 Of course :math:`v^*(w)` is not trivial to calculate because we don't yet know what decisions are optimal and what aren't!

-But think of :math:`v^*` as a function that assigns to each possible wage :math:`w` the maximal lifetime value that can be obtained with that offer in hand
+But think of :math:`v^*` as a function that assigns to each possible wage :math:`w` the maximal lifetime value that can be obtained with that offer in hand.

 A crucial observation is that this function :math:`v^*` must satisfy the recursion